fktn-k/fkYAML/docs/mkdocs/docs/api/basic_node/node.md

 using node = basic_node<>;
 ```

-This type is the default specialization of the [basic_node](index.md) class which uses the standard template types.
+This type is a specialization of the [basic_node](index.md) template class and uses the default template parameter types.

-???+ Example
+???
+Example

     ```cpp
     --8<-- "examples/ex_basic_node_node.cpp:9"